 Visit your destination country or city’s airport website before your travel, and to find out the type of airport transportations are offered.

-5. consider long-term gifts to environmental nonprofits than purchasing one-time carbon offsets
+5. Consider long-term gifts to vetted environmental nonprofits than purchasing one-time carbon offsets

 Carbon offsets compensate for the greenhouse gas (GHG) emissions that are generated by reducing the same amount elsewhere.

 Some airlines offer an option to purchase carbon offset for your flight.
 This is definitely one option to compensate for your air travel emission.
 For example, Delta Airlines offers a way to calculate your air travel carbon footprint and provides a link to purchase offsets by giving to the Nature Conservancy.

 However, purchasing carbon offset is a solution for the short-term.
 In the long run, we must foster innovation that allows for more efficient, zero emissions aircrafts.